jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Mature Adult Copper Dragon.md

 RacialMods:
 Languages: Common, Draconic, Elven, Gnome, Halfling
 SQ: trap master
+SpecialAbilities:
+  Climb Stone (Ex): >
+    A copper dragon can climb on stone surfaces as though using the spider climb spell.
+  Slow Breath (Su): >
-SpecialAbilities: Climb Stone (Ex) A copper dragon can climb on stone surfaces as though using the spider climb spell.
-Slow Breath (Su) Instead of a line of acid, a copper dragon can breathe a cone of slowing gas.
+    Instead of a line of acid, a copper dragon can breathe a cone of slowing gas.
 Those in the cone must make a Fortitude save or be slowed (as per the spell slow) for 1d6 rounds plus 1 round per age category of the dragon.
+  Trap Master (Ex): >
-Trap Master (Ex) A juvenile or older copper dragon receives a +1 bonus per age category on Craft (traps) and Perception checks made to locate a trap.
+    A juvenile or older copper dragon receives a +1 bonus per age category on Craft (traps) and Perception checks made to locate a trap.
 Upon becoming a mature adult, he can also use Disable Device to disarm magic traps as if he had the rogue's Trapfinding class feature.
 SpellsKnown: Sorcerer Spells Known (CL 9th; concentration +13)  4th (5/day)-confusion, rainbow pattern  3rd (7/day)-dispel magic, haste, major image (DC 17)  2nd (7/day)-glitterdust (DC 16), invisibility, phantom trap, see invisibility  1st (7/day)-alarm, identify, magic missile, shield, silent image (DC 15)  0 (at will)-detect magic, ghost sound (DC 14), light, mage hand, message, open/close, prestidigitation, read magic
 SpellsPrepared:
 SpellDomains: